 Having started our lives together in high school you would be correct in referring to us as the proverbial "high school sweethearts".
-Looking back this means as a husband and wife creative team we have been collaborating for over 40 years.
+As a husband and wife creative team we have been collaborating for over 40 years.
 We began our photography career as a form of self-expression in the early 1970s.
-Influenced by the West Coast "school" of photography, the majority of our work up through 2010 was created using a view camera.
+Influenced by the West Coast "school" of photography, the majority of our work through 2010 was created using a view camera.
 As early adopters of creative technology we began scanning our 4x5 images and processing them in 1990 using Adobe Photoshop version 1.
 While the quality did not support fine photographic prints, the images could be used for various displays and offset printing.
 As DSLR cameras improved we migrated from film to digital image capture and processing.
 Of particular interest is capturing motion and long sequences of time within a still image.

 The Land of Glittering Dreams Project

 There was a day back in 1974 when we decided to take a day trip about a 100 miles or so from our home in the San Francisco Bay Area to the foothills of the Sierra Nevada mountains.
-We were on the hunt for subject matter for our 4x5 camera.
+We were on the hunt for subject matter.
 As we entered into the California foothills we passed an old abandoned cemetery just off of the road.
 We decided to turn back and explore it.
 Many of the gravestones were dated from the mid-1850's.
-Curiously, most of the residents of this lost town had distant birth places like Ireland and Italy.
-Except for the cemetery there was nothing around for miles.
-We couldn't help but wonder what brought these people together to live and die at this totally deserted and isolated spot?
+Most of the residents of this lost town had distant birth places like Ireland and Italy.
+Except for this cemetery there was nothing around for miles.
+We couldn't help but wonder what brought these people together to live and die at this isolated spot?
 We exposed a few images and moved on.